 Sony launched a Web site in Japan on Friday where users can share videos and blog about them, creating a potential rival to Google’s YouTube.

-site allows users to upload video clips, watch those of other members and subscribe to channels featuring content from commercial providers as well as models, designers and writers.
+The eyeVio site allows users to upload video clips, watch those of other members and subscribe to channels featuring content from commercial providers as well as models, designers and writers.

 To avoid the copyright infringement problems that have dogged the YouTube service Sony said it would carefully monitor the videos uploaded by users, although it did not say how it would do that.
 The company has not announced plans to launch the service overseas.